darklorddad/Swinburne-COS40005-CTPA-FLORENCE/Documents/General-Overview-of-Database-v3.md

-Of course.
-The `meal_desc` field has been added to the `daily_patient_logs` table.
-This is a great addition for providing more context to the glucose readings.

-Here is the updated document with the changes clearly marked.

-***

 ### **Project Backend & Database: The Full Overview (Updated)**

 This document serves as the definitive guide for the backend and database implementation.
 It covers the data structure, the API contract for communication, and the critical business rules for access control.